-- weak economic growth or recession in the countries where it operates; - changes in the institutional environment in the countries where it operates could evolve into sudden and intense economic downturns and/or regulatory changes; - deflation, mainly in Europe, or significant inflation, such as the significant inflation recently experienced by Venezuela and, to a lesser extent, Argentina; - changes in foreign exchange rates resulting in changes in the reported earnings of the Group's subsidiaries in Venezuela and Argentina together with the relevant impact on profits, as well as their assets, including their risk-weighted assets, and liabilities; - a lower interest rate environment, even a prolonged period of negative interest rates in some areas where the Bank operates, which could lead to decreased lending margins and lower returns on assets; - a higher interest rate environment, including as a result of an increase in interest rates by the Federal Reserve or any further tightening of monetary policies, including to address inflationary pressures and currency devaluations in Latin America, which could endanger a still tepid and fragile economic recovery and make it more difficult for customers of the Group's mortgage and consumer loan products to service their debts; - adverse developments in the real estate market, especially in Spain, Mexico, the United States and Turkey, given the Group's exposures to such markets; - poor employment growth and structural challenges restricting employment growth, such as in Spain, where unemployment has remained relatively high, which may negatively affect the household income levels of the Group's retail customers and may adversely affect the recoverability of the Group's retail loans, resulting in increased loan loss provisions;
+- weak economic growth or recession in the countries where it operates; - changes in the institutional environment in the countries where it operates could evolve into sudden and intense economic downturns and/or regulatory changes; - a global trade war triggered by increasing tariffs and non-tariff barriers between the main economic blocks.
+The increase in trade barriers might adversely affect global trade flows both directly and indirectly, through the increase in financial volatility and the decrease in confidence levels of businesses and households, which could trigger an intense global economic slowdown or even a recession; - deflation, mainly in Europe, or significant inflation, such as the significant inflation recently experienced by Venezuela and Argentina and, to a lesser extent, Turkey; - changes in foreign exchange rates resulting in changes in the reported earnings of the Group's subsidiaries, particularly in Venezuela and Argentina, together with the relevant impact on profits, assets (including risk-weighted assets) and liabilities; - a lower interest rate environment, or even a prolonged period of negative interest rates in some areas where the Group operates, which could lead to decreased lending margins and lower returns on assets; - a higher interest rate environment, including as a result of an increase in interest rates by the Federal Reserve or any further tightening of monetary policies, including to address potential inflationary pressures and currency devaluations in Latin America, which could endanger economic growth and make it more difficult for customers of the Group's mortgage and consumer loan products to service their debts; - adverse developments in the real estate market, especially in Spain, Mexico, the United States and Turkey, given the Group's exposures to such markets; - poor employment growth and structural challenges restricting employment growth, such as in Spain, where unemployment has remained relatively high, which may negatively affect household income levels of the Group's retail customers and may adversely affect the recoverability of the Group's retail loans, resulting in increased loan loss provisions; - substantially lower oil prices, which could particularly affect producing areas, such as Venezuela, Mexico, Texas or Colombia, to which the Group is materially exposed or, conversely, substantially higher oil prices, which could have a negative impact on disposable income levels in oil consuming areas, such as Spain or Turkey, where the Group is also materially exposed;

-- substantially lower oil prices, which could particularly affect producing areas, such as Venezuela, Mexico, Texas or Colombia, to which the Group is materially exposed or, conversely, substantially higher oil prices, which could have a negative impact on disposable income levels in oil consuming areas, such as Spain or Turkey, where the Group is also materially exposed; - changes in laws, regulations and policies as a result of election processes in the different geographies in which the Group operates, which may negatively affect the Group's business or customers in those geographies and other geographies in which the Group operates; - the potential exit by an EU Member State from the European Monetary Union, which could materially adversely affect the European and global economy, cause a redenomination of financial instruments or other contractual obligations from the euro to a different currency and substantially disrupt capital, interbank, banking and other markets, among other effects; - the possible political, economic and regulatory impacts in the United Kingdom and the EU derived from the outcome of the referendum held in the United Kingdom on 23rd June, 2016, which resulted in a vote in favour of the United Kingdom leaving the EU and the UK government giving notice to the EU under Article 50(2) of the Treaty on European Union of its intention to withdraw from the EU.
-The possible impact of the United Kingdom exiting the EU could include, among other things, political instability in the United Kingdom, the EU as a whole, or countries forming part of the EU; regulatory changes in the United Kingdom and/or in the EU; economic slowdown in the United Kingdom, in the EU and/or outside the EU; deterioration of the creditworthiness of borrowers based in or related to the United Kingdom and/or the EU; and volatility in financial markets which could limit or condition BBVA's or any other issuer's access to capital markets, all of which may arise regardless of the uncertainty as to the timing and duration of the exit process.
-The Group's exposure to the United Kingdom as of 31st December, 2017, 2016 and 2015, including sovereign risk, credit institutions and other industries, represented 1 to 2 per cent. of the Group's total consolidated assets; and - an eventual government default or restructuring on public debt, which could affect the Group primarily in two ways: directly, through portfolio losses (the Group's main public debt exposures are in respect of Spain, Mexico, the United States and Turkey, which, as of 31st December, 2017, collectively amounted to €103,623 million or 15 per cent. of the Group's total consolidated assets), and indirectly, through instabilities that a default or restructuring in public debt could cause to the banking system as a whole, particularly since commercial banks' exposure to government debt is generally high in several countries in which the Group operates.
+- changes in laws, regulations and policies as a result of election processes in the different geographies in which the Group operates, which may negatively affect the Group's business or customers in those geographies and other geographies in which the Group operates; - the potential exit by an EU Member State from the European Monetary Union, which could materially adversely affect the European and global economy, cause a redenomination of financial instruments or other contractual obligations from the euro to a different currency and substantially disrupt capital, interbank, banking and other markets, among other effects; - the possible political, economic and regulatory impacts related to the United Kingdom's proposed withdrawal from the EU; and - an eventual government default on or restructuring of public debt, which could affect the Group primarily in two ways: directly, through portfolio losses (the Group's main public debt exposures are in respect of Spain, Mexico, the United States and Turkey, which, as of 31st December, 2018, collectively amounted to €106,175 million or 15.7 per cent. of the Group's total consolidated assets) and indirectly, through instabilities that a default on or restructuring of public debt could cause to the banking system as a whole, particularly since commercial banks' exposure to government debt is generally high in several countries in which the Group operates.